terrancehah/MalaChilli/docs/05-api-specification.md

 **Endpoint:** `POST /rest/v1/rpc/generate_restaurant_referral_code`

 **Description:** Generate a unique restaurant-specific referral code for a user.
-Each user gets one code per restaurant.
+Each user gets one code per restaurant. **Note:** This is called automatically by the backend when a customer makes their first transaction at a restaurant - not called directly by frontend.

 **Request Headers:**
 ```